correac/COLIBREchemistry/README.md

 COLIBREchemistry
 =========

-A python package that stellar abundance plots to analyse the COLIBRE simulations.
+A python package that makes stellar abundance plots to analyse the COLIBRE simulations.

 Requirements
 ----------------